mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/install.rst.txt

 Installation
 ============

-To install the package, please choose from one of the following options:
+To install the package, please choose from one of the options below.

+.. warning:: Reinstalling or updating the **pwv_kpno** package will erase any custom sites that you have added to the previous installation.
+  Click `here <sites_and_settings.html#exporting-current-settings>`_
+  for more information and for instructions on backing up your data.

 Using PIP (Recommended)
 -----------------------